Aranyak-Ghosh/golist/README.md

 - Pop: removes an element from top of the stack in LIFO structure (type-safe).
 - Peek: returns the element at the top of the stack in LIFO structure, returning a pointer to the element and a boolean value to indicate if stack is empty.
 - Length: returns the length of the stack as an integer.
-- UnmarshallJSON: takes a byte array to unmarshall into the stack's data field, returns data type of error.
+- UnmarshallJSON: overrides default unmarshal behaviour to allow unmarshalling array to stack

 An error type provides certain error messages for indexes going out of bound, parsing and for internal errors.